Are you accepting new patients?

 Do you see children?

 Yes, Creekside Dentistry is a family dentist in Amherst, NY.
-We generally begin seeing children at age 3.5, when all of the primary teeth have erupted.
+We generally begin seeing children after the primary teeth have begun to erupt.

 Do you accept dental insurance?